Installation

 Uninstall

-To uninstall a released version of Kueue from your cluster, run the following command:
+To uninstall a released version of Kueue from your cluster by kubectl, run the following command:

 Install a custom-configured released version